 Firstly let’s consider adhesive.

 - An adhesive needs to be used to attach the insulation boards to the wall.
 EWI-220 Basecoat is our most popular product for attaching EPS to the wall.
-EWI-225 Premium Adhesive needs to be used if you want to attach mineral wool insulation to the wall because it is a little stronger.
+EWI-225 Premium Adhesive needs to be used if you want to attach mineral wool or wood fibre insulation to the wall because it is a little stronger.

 - We also use an adhesive in our basecoat.
 This is the layer that goes on top of the insulation boards, it is comprised of either EWI-220 if using EPS or EWI-225 if using mineral wool.
 A layer 6mm thick of the adhesive is applied to the top of the insulation boards and then a fibreglass mesh is embedded.
 The fibreglass mesh (EWI-66640) ensures that the system can move as your house expands and contracts over the course of a year in different temperature conditions.
 It ensures that the system doesn’t crack so is very important.